MarkCBell/flipper/README.rst

 .. warning:: As of Sage 6.9, Sage no longer appears to load packages from the user directory.
-	Therefore users may need to either install flipper directly into Sage (which may require superuser privileges) or add the path to flipper to their PYTHONPATH environment variable.
+	Therefore users may need to either install flipper directly into Sage (which may require superuser privileges) or add the path to flipper to their SAGE_PYTHON environment variable.

 Usage
 =====